 From time to time, the global capital markets may experience periods of disruption and instability, which could materially and adversely impact the broader financial and credit markets and reduce the availability to us of debt and equity capital.
 For example, between 2008 and 2009, instability in the global capital markets resulted in disruptions in liquidity in the debt capital markets, significant write-offs in the financial services sector, the repricing of credit risk in the broadly syndicated credit market and the failure of major domestic and international financial institutions.
 In particular, the financial services sector was negatively impacted by significant write-offs as the value of the assets held by financial firms declined, impairing their capital positions and abilities to lend and invest.
 We believe that such value declines were exacerbated by widespread forced liquidations as leveraged holders of financial assets, faced with declining prices, were compelled to sell to meet margin requirements and maintain compliance with applicable capital standards.
 Such forced liquidations also impaired or eliminated many investors and investment vehicles, leading to a decline in the supply of capital for investment and depressed pricing levels for many assets.
 Also, the United Kingdom held a referendum in which voters approved an exit from the European Union, and the full implications of the United Kingdom's withdrawal from the European Union are unclear at present.
 In addition, U.S. government shutdowns, including the partial government shutdown that ended in January 2019, may cause disruptions or instability in capital markets, and the implications of policies that may be enacted from time to time on capital markets may not be clear at the time of proposal or enactment.
-Such events or other similar events may cause significantly diminished overall confidence in the debt and equity markets, declines in the values of certain assets, economic uncertainty and reduced availability of debt and equity capital fo
+Furthermore, uncertainty between the United States and other countries with respect to trade policies, treaties and tariffs, among other factors, have caused disruptions in the global markets, including markets in which we participate, and we cannot assure you that these market conditions will continue or worsen in the future.
+Terrorist acts, acts of war, natural disasters, or disease outbreaks, pandemics or other public health crises may cause periods of market instability and volatility and may disrupt the operations of us and our portfolio companies for extended periods of time.
+Such events or other similar events may cause significantly diminished overall confidence in the debt and equity markets, declines in the values of certain assets, economic uncertainty and reduced availability of debt and equity capital for the market as a whole and financial services firms in particular.
+There can be no assurance that adverse market conditions will not repeat themselves in the future.